 Ithaca is also home to the classic Ithaca Gun Company, which if you are a musical history buff, you will recognize as the gun of choice of none other than Annie Oakley of Annie Get Your Gun fame.
 The factory is now gone, but the city remembers it fondly.

 You also might recognize the local Ivy League School, Cornell.
 Ithaca has several claims to fame, but this is the one most people are familiar with.
+The Finger Lakes Region has so much to offer!

 Overall, even if you do not spend much time in Ithaca, it is worth driving through during your New York road trip.